al1brn/docgen/doc/treed-tree-treedict.md

 This class inherits from [Tree](treed-tree-treedict.md#tree) and dict.
 Direct children are managed from dict inheritance.

-This implementation can be chosen when direct child keys must be unique and when there is no particular need in controlling the order of the children.Tree interface based on a dict
+This implementation can be chosen when direct child keys must be unique and when there is no particular need in controlling the order of the children.
+Tree interface based on a dict

 This class inherits from [Tree](treed-tree-treedict.md#tree) and dict.
 Direct children are managed from dict inheritance.